This webpage details the role of the Nominating Committee (NC) and the details for how and when the associated tasks and roles should be carried out.

 The mandate of the Nominating Committee is to generate the list of candidates for the ISB Executive Committee election.
 This may involve nominating suitable candidates and inviting them to run for election if the number of self-nominated candidates is less that the number of available posts, or reducing the number of candidates requesting to run where there is an over-subscription.

-- Career stage: the ISB-EC has agreed that, when reviewing the list of applicants, you should strive to open opportunities for curators in more junior positions, prioritizing them over more senior-position candidates if necessary.
+- Career stage: the ISB-EC has agreed that, when reviewing the list of applicants, you should strive to open opportunities for curators in more junior positions, prioritising them over more senior-position candidates if necessary.

 - Gender: you should aim for the pool of candidates to be as gender-balanced as possible.
-We define ‘gender balance’ as an approximately equal representation of females, males, and non-gender conforming candidates in the final pool of candidates, so that it may help preserve a generally balanced representation of gender on the EC.
+We define ‘gender balance’ as an approximately equal representation of females, males, plus non-gender conforming candidates in the final pool of candidates, so that it may help preserve a generally balanced representation of gender on the EC.

 - Scientific/Research background (i.e. expertise): you should aim to find a pool of candidates from various scientific backgrounds.